Milan in 4 Days: everything you need to know

 • Sforzesco Castle and "Last Supper".

-• Lunch in a pizzeria
+• Lunch at a pizzeria

 • Basilica of St. Ambrose and Pavese canals